open-telemetry/opamp-spec/specification.md

 unchanged since the last AgentToServer message for this agent was sent in the stream.

-#### addon_statuses
+#### package_statuses

-The list of the agent addons, including addon statuses.
+The list of the agent packages, including package statuses.
 This field SHOULD be unset if this information is unchanged since the last AgentToServer message for this agent was sent in the stream.

-#### agent_install_status

-The status of the installation operation that was previously offered by the server.
-This field SHOULD be unset if the installation status is unchanged since the last AgentToServer message.

 #### agent_disconnect